alcomposer/plugdata_wiki_wip/Basic-operation.md

 <img width="249" alt="Screenshot 2022-09-03 at 17 06 06" src="https://user-images.githubusercontent.com/44585538/188276594-98e281ba-3676-4976-bac0-67c0f6dc5de0.png">

 The [adc~] and [dac~] objects are used to handle audio IO, both in the standalone and the plugin version.
-If you are using the standalone, and you don't get any audio IO, check your audio settings in the settings panel.
-Also, make sure DSP is enabled, and the master volume is on.
+Make sure DSP is enabled, and the master volume is on.
 <img width="400" alt="Screenshot 2022-09-03 at 17 09 39" src="https://user-images.githubusercontent.com/44585538/188276858-ef84c757-0054-415c-9aca-9d8f85bd8a12.png">

+If you are using the standalone and you don't get any audio IO, check your audio settings in the settings panel.

 <img width="500" alt="Screenshot 2022-09-02 at 14 09 45" src="https://user-images.githubusercontent.com/44585538/188276795-1308f265-3b2a-4402-ba45-0a63baf45cf7.png">